d347h-eth/indexer-public/docs/opensea-ingestion.md

 Focus runtime ownership fallback
 - When focus is enabled and DB says a maker doesn’t own a token for a new single‑token listing, Seaport validation performs an on‑chain ownership check (ownerOf/balanceOf) and accepts the listing if confirmed.
 Results are cached for 60s.
 See `docs/focus-mode.md#runtime-ownership-fallback-no-backfill-aid`.
+Listings snapshot details
+- Data coverage: “best” = cheapest active listing per token across the collection; it does not pull the full listing depth per token.
+- Cadence: fetches one page at a time and enqueues immediately (no full buffering), then fetches the next page.
+- Queues: `opensea-listings-process-queue`, `opensea-listings-fetch-queue` are created on startup via queue assertion.
+- Permissions: requires valid `OPENSEA_API_KEY` and correct `OPENSEA_CHAIN_NAME`.